-CFC received 660 iPads from a communications company in 2023 for use in its Provider Engagement program.
+In 2023, CFC received 660 iPads from a communications company for use in its Provider Engagement program.
 The fair value of each item is estimated at \$460, for a total of \$303,600.
 Additionally, one year of an educational software subscription was provided on the donated iPads estimated at \$36 per year per device, for a total of \$23,761.
 The fair value for the iPads and subscriptions is estimated based on current values for similar items.
 A total of \$327,361 has been recognized in the financial statements as nonfinancial contributions.

 As a condition of the contribution of the iPads, CFC committed to paying the communications company the monthly data plan on the devices, representing a total cost of approximately \$316,500 over 24 months.
-If the data plan is cancelled prior to November 1, 2025, the value of the devices would be owed to the communications company, decreasing by $1/24^{\text{th}}$ of the original device value every month (approximately \$12,650 per month) until the end of the 24-month period.
-At December 31, 2024, the estimated contingent liability balance is approximately \$291,000.
+If the data plan is cancelled prior to November 1, 2025, the value of the devices would be owed to the communications company, decreasing by $1/24^{th}$ of the original device value every month (approximately \$12,650 per month) until the end of the 24-month period.
+At December 31, 2024, CFC estimates its remaining commitment toward the data plan to be approximately \$132,000.

-NOTE 9 - EMPLOYEE BENEFIT PLAN
+NOTE 10 - EMPLOYEE BENEFIT PLAN

 Substantially all employees of CFC are eligible to participate in a \$403(b) tax deferred annuity plan.
 Employees may elect to participate upon employment by contributing up to 15% of their salary.
 After three months of employment, the employee is eligible to receive an employer matching contribution, which is determined annually as a percentage of the employee's base salary.
-CFC's contribution to this plan totaled approximately \$132,000 and \$251,000 during 2023 and 2022, respectively.
+CFC's contribution to this plan totaled approximately \$166,000 and \$132,000 during 2024 and 2023, respectively.